 OFFICE OF SATELLITE AND PRODUCT OPERATIONS

-The Office of Satellite Products and Operations (OSPO) collects, processes, and distributes environmental satellite data and derived products about Earth's weather, atmosphere, oceans, land, and near-space conditions to domestic and foreign users.
-OSPO manages and directs the operation of the central ground facilities which ingest, process, and distribute environmental satellite data and derived products to domestic and foreign users.
-OSPO maintains a continuous and reliable stream of satellite data and products.
+The Office of Satellite Products and Operations (OSPO) collects, processes, and distributes environmental satellite data and products about Earth's weather, atmosphere, oceans, and land, plus the conditions in space, to data users, 24/7.

 SATELLITE PRODUCTS AND SERVICES DIVISION

 The Satellite Products and Services Division (SPSD) takes data from NOAA polar-orbiting and geostationary satellites and satellites that other organizations operate to develop satellite data products and analyses of environmental hazards.
 Then, SPSD distributes these satellite data products to NOAA programs and field offices, U.S. government agencies, academia and commercial organizations for a range of environmental applications.
 SPSD works with research partners to develop and implement new and enhanced satellite data products.
 It also oversees satellite broadcast services including the Argos and GOES data collection services, GEONETCast Americas, GOES Rebroadcast, High Rate Data, High Rate Information Transmission / Emergency Managers Weather Information Network, and Search and Rescue Satellite Aided Tracking (SARSAT) system.
 SPSD interacts with people who use our environmental satellite data products and satellite broadcast services.
 It does this by emailing information to users and answering their inquiries and educating users at conferences and meetings about product and service updates.